Yellow Pathway Curriculum Overview

-In Key Stage 2 the Yellow Pathway builds on the foundation years and works towards the greater diversity offered at Key Stages 3 and 4.
-The emphasis of the Yellow pathway is on developing key skills and knowledge whilst fostering a real love for learning, focusing on the core subjects of English, Maths, Computing, PSHE and Science.
-The aim of giving these areas a more prominent role is to enable the children to develop skills that will allow them to access a more diverse curriculum when moving into Key Stage 3.
+In Key Stage 2 the Yellow Pathway builds on the foundation years and works towards the greater diversity offered in Key Stages 3 and 4.
+The emphasis of the Yellow pathway is on developing key skills and knowledge whilst fostering a real love for learning, focusing on the core subjects of English, Maths, PSHE and Science. .
 A range of topics are studied within each of these curriculum areas which rotate over a two year long term plan.
 Examples of these include ‘Stories from other cultures’ in English and ‘Time’ and ‘Money’ in Maths.
 We recognise the need to utilise practical, multi- sensory activities and resources with our students, in particular those with additional sensory needs.
 Phonics is taught using the ‘Letters and Sounds’ programme and the teaching of reading skills are approached in a developmentally incremental way.

 Alongside this emphasis on core skills is the recognition that children will thrive when given an opportunity to explore all areas of their creativity and abilities.
 We therefore include a wide variety of foundation subjects and ‘special’ curriculum areas that provide stimulation and help to meet the individual needs, including the physical needs, of the children.
 Opportunities available where appropriate include input from specialist sports coaches, music teachers and therapists and specialist TAs who lead on communication and structured teaching approaches.
 Where appropriate students have access to specialist literacy interventions which focus on promoting further progress in early phonic and reading skills.
 Progress is monitored through class room observation, students work and contributions in lessons.
 This evidence is recorded through the use of ‘Learning Journey’ books which collate this evidence and progress is then tracked using our assessment tool, Evidence for Learning.